nathanberry97/personalWebsite/web/posts/modernDumbphone.md

 # Modern dumbphone

-## 2025-07-08
+## 2025-07-14

 ```
 How to be focused in a distracted world
 ```

-Recently I've gone and revamped how my smart phone looks and works, I wanted something which gave me the vibe of the
+Recently I've revamped how my smart phone looks and works, I wanted something which gave me the vibe of the
 [light phone 3](https://www.thelightphone.com/lightiii)
 while still having all the functionality I need for my day to day life.
-The phone needed to be able to do have the following: ebooks, city mapper, and the ability to still work as a mobile phone.
+The phone needed to have the following: ebooks, city mapper, and the ability to still work as a mobile phone.

 In terms of social media I don't currently have any apart from Linkedin which I only use for work.
-Which is another story why I don't use it, but if you do have social media I would highly recommend removing it from your device and only accessing it through a web browser.
+If you do have social media I would highly recommend removing it from your device and only accessing it through a web browser.
 As these applications are high addictive and defeat the purpose of a dumbphone.

 Lastly I needed to set it up on my iPhone 15, as this is the phone I currently have and don't want to buy a new device due to wanting to simplify my phone.
-In the end I think it turned out pretty well, I'm happy with the results and it has helped a lot with getting back into reading.
+In the end I think it turned out pretty well, I'm happy with the results and it has helped a lot with getting me back into reading.
 The rest of the article will be going through how I achieved this and my final thoughts.